-Raise Money for the Mitochondrial Medicine 2018 symposium!
+Tips to Raise Money for your Mitochondrial Medicine Symposium Trip!

-Develop a “Nashville or Bust” pledge sheet.
+Develop a “Washington DC or Bust” pledge sheet.
 Then…

 - Day 1: Sponsor yourself.
 Pay the fundraising kitty $25.